wkoszek/me/source/blog/2013-05-15-book-the-millionaire-mind.md

 stuff.
 There's a "$100 startup" example mentioned too -- husband decides to take the risk of not working full-time for some time, while the wife manages the home budget and supports the household with her salary.
 He fails for the 1st time, but succeeds the 2nd time and they're done.
-Working wifes help.
+Working wives help.

 Looks like most of the wealthy people are family guys.
 Their free time they spend with their kids and families, not doing too much fancy stuff.